and Air Conditioning Performance and Comfort

 Builders do not design for

 heating loads primarily there.
-However, the
+However,

-super-insulated homes with a slab floor need
+in a super-insulated home with a slab

-slab.
-The slab becomes the largest energy
+loss of the slab.
+The slab becomes the

-hog in these homes.
-The designer needs to
+largest energy hog in these homes.
+The

-specify an insulated slab to overcome this
+designer should specify an insulated slab to

 Contact us for more